 This page addresses highlights of the Common Vulnerability Scoring System.
-The CVSS FAQ from the Forum of Incident Response and Security Teams (FIRST) is available athttp://www.first.org/cvss/faq.
+Information about CVSS from the Forum of Incident Response and Security Teams (FIRST) is available at https://www.first.org/cvss.

 Q: What is CVSS?

 A: CVSS refers to the Common Vulnerability Scoring System and is a vendor-neutral, industry standard that offers an open framework for conveying the severity of vulnerabilities and helping to determine the urgency and priority of response.
 It solves the problem of multiple, incompatible scoring systems and is usable and understandable by anyone.